ruricolist/FXML/README.md

     (handler-bind ((fxml:well-formedness-violation #'continue))
       (fxml:parse ...))

-This is enough to handle many characteristic problems with XML in the
+This is enough to handle most practical problems with XML in the
 wild: leading and trailing junk, unescaped ampersands, illegal characters, and DTDs (a feature which is largely indistinguishable from a bug).